emunib/Cylinder-CRM/README.md

 - Provide the database connection properties in `src/main/resources/application.properties` file.
 	- See the application.properties [reference](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) in particular you'll be interested in the JPA section.
 - Generate the tables/schemas for the database
-	- We only have a postgres schema which can be found `src/main/resources/schema.sql`
+	- We only have a postgres schema which can be found in `schema.sql`
 - Run `gradle wrapper`
 - Run `./gradlew bootRun`
 - Open a browser to `localhost:8080`